KieranWaugh/kieranwaugh-website/content/authors/admin/_index.md

 ---
 Hi there!
 I'm PhD candidate at the University of Glasgow within the [Glasgow Interactive Systems Section](https://www.gla.ac.uk/schools/computing/research/researchsections/gist-section/).

 My research focuses on touchless displays and how we can make them more user-friendly.
-I primarily explore alternative interaction techniques for mid-air hand-tracked based systems in order to improve usability and increase user satisfaction.
-My goal is to see above screen interactions in common place where we can move forward from the reliance on the conventional public touchscreen!
+I primarily explore alternative interaction techniques for mid-air hand-tracking based systems in order to improve usability and increase user satisfaction.
+My goal is to see above screen interactions in common place where we can move beyond the reliance on the conventional public touchscreen!